 - Names, student ID numbers and contact detail for at least fifteen (15) students (four (4) executive and ten (11) non-executive) who are ready to be members of the club/society

 - An affiliated member of staff (admin or faculty) to serve as an advisor/supervisor to the Executive Body

 - Target groups (interest, modality, location)

 - Affiliation to a UCC programme of studies/Department, if applicable

 - At least three (3) planned activities for the first semester, one of which must be an identified semesterly event or an outreach activity.
 Scheduled meetings are not considered an event.

 - Clubs/Societies Code of Conduct, Sanction and Appeal Process for their members

-All clubs and societies MUST be in compliance with the guidelines for continuity.
+All Clubs and Societies MUST be in compliance with the Clubs & Societies Terms of Reference for continuity.

 OUR CLUBS IN ACTION